Skip to main content

 Free

 At the height of World War II, groups of young Irish Catholics rampaged through Boston's Jewish neighborhoods.
-The Boston's Catholic Church said little, and the Jewish community responded with its own form of denial and willful ignorance, hoping to make the conflict go away.
-As part of her research into the American Catholic Church's role during the Holocaust, Leff examines the fears, forebodings, and rocky relationship of these two important groups in Boston history.
+Boston's Catholic Church said little, and the Jewish community responded with its own form of denial and willful ignorance, hoping to make the conflict go away.
+As part of her research into the American Catholic Church's role during the Holocaust, Leff examines the fears, forebodings, and rocky relationship of these two important groups in Boston's history.

 January 22, 2025

-Wyner Family Jewish Hertiage Center
+Wyner Family Jewish Heritage Center

 Lecture